AndrewGossage/Homelessness-in-America/README.md

 - Present areas of focus that aid in fighting homelessness

-# Data Cleaning and EDA (Homelessness and Housing Inventory counts)
+# Data Cleaning and EDA of Homelessness and Housing Inventory counts

 ## The Homeless counts Data